-To verify the SS/SSI benefits of applicants, the WHA will request a current (dated within the last 60 days) SSA benefit verification letter from each family member who receives social security benefits.
-If a family member is unable to provide the document, the WHA will help the applicant request a benefit verification letter from SSA's Web site at www.socialsecurity.gov or ask the family to request one by calling SSA at 1-800-772-1213.
-Once the family has received the original benefit verification letter, it will be required to provide the letter to the WHA.
+For applicants, since EIV does not contain SS or SSI benefit information, the WHA must ask applicants to provide a copy of their current SS and/or SSI benefit letter (dated within the last 60 calendar days) for each family member that receives SS and/or SSI benefits.
+If the family is unable to provide the document or documents, the WHA should help the applicant request a benefit verification letter from SSA's website at www.ssa.gov or ask the family to request one by calling SSA at 1-800-772-1213.
+The WHA must obtain the original benefit letter from the applicant, make a photocopy of the document for the file, and return the original to the family.